CentralLabFacilities/rosbag_remote_record/README.md

 ### Default mode (ROS and RSB)

   * Simply send a Bool value [ true = start recording | false = stop recording] to the above topic/scope

+### Message limit

+option -l NUM permits to limit recording NUM message in the rosbag, and automatically stopping (no need to send a stop command, although stop can still stop before NUM messages were received)

 ### Advanced mode (only in ROS now)

   * Filename can be specified for each start/stop operation